clj-grenada/grenada-spec/GrenadaFormats.md

       entry where you can put anything.
 Not sure if we should have more top-level keys.
 But if we don't make Cmetadata/nonC-metadata the criterion, which one should it be?
-    - ❁ No explicit storage of parent.
-The parent of a Thing can always be found by looking up the coordinates of the thing with the last entry chopped off. @Reid: what was the rationale for including the parent?
-It appears like a lot of overhead to me.
+    - No explicit storage of parent.
+The parent of a Thing can always be found by looking up the coordinates of the thing with the last entry chopped off.
  - I used to call Things "entities", but will gradually convert to Thing . – If we're using nondescript names, we should at least all use the same.
 Grenada Thing maps are a bit different from Grimoire's.
 Therefore qualify them with a